-- Name key person(s) to liaise with above on their return to school. eg. presence of tutor/Year Head in locker area on return. - Plan for the return of immediately bereaved students (siblings, etc).
+- Name key person(s) to liaise with above on their return to school. e.g. presence of tutor/Year Head on return. - Plan for the return of immediately bereaved students (siblings, etc).

 5. Attendance and participation at funeral/memorial service